by Jim Heaney, editor of Investigative Post

 As anyone who knows me can attest to, I am more than capable of exercising independent judgment when it comes to anyone and everyone.
 Including my daughter.
 In fact, anyone who lived within earshot of our house when Erin was growing up can vouch for our ability, and at times, willingness, to disagree with each other.

 More importantly, the final authority on Dan’s coverage of Peace Bridge issues, and any other coverage involving matters involving the Clean Air Coalition, will rest with Coppola and Woodard.
+(Note: Coppola left the board in 2014 and has been succeeded by David Cay Johnston, who now reviews stories involving Erin Heaney.)

 Lee is a veteran investigative reporter, a former federal prosecutor and the retired dean of the St. Bonaventure University School of Journalism.
 His integrity is beyond reproach.
 He’ll have the final word on Peace Bridge stories involving the Clean Air Coalition that are produced for our website and shared with our print partners.